Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Discussion and perspectives

 \subsubsection{Acknowledgements}

 The authors thank Ben Leimkuhler and Tiffany Vlaar for stimulating discussions on AdL and Matthias Sachs for kindly providing the code used to perform numerical experiments of Section~\ref{sec:log_reg}.
 I.~Sekkat gratefully acknowledges financial support from Université Mohammed VI Polytechnique.
-The work of G.~Stoltz in funded in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No~810367), and by the Agence Nationale de la Recherche, under grant ANR-19-CE40-0010-01 (QuAMProcs).
+The work of G.~Stoltz in funded in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No~810367), and by the Agence Nationale de la Recherche, under grants ANR-19-CE40-0010-01 (QuAMProcs) and~ANR-21-CE40-0006 (SINEQ).